thenerdery/dot-net-standards/CMS_Umbraco.md

 9. 301 Redirect Helper SHOULD be installed ([Nerdery fork](https://github.com/banderso-n/UrlTracker/) that doesn't bring down production websites; this is important) [Umbraco <7.0.0] or [Simple 301](https://our.umbraco.org/projects/backoffice-extensions/simple-301/) [Umbraco >=7.0.0]

-10. MAY install [FALM Housekeeping Tools](https://our.umbraco.org/projects/backoffice-extensions/falm-housekeeping/) (to remove development history and logs before client handoff)
+10. MAY install [FALM Housekeeping Tools](https://our.umbraco.org/projects/backoffice-extensions/falm-housekeeping/) (to remove development history and logs before client hand off)

 ## Architecture Best Practices

 1. Base Controllers SHOULD be created
-    1. Create base Api Controller (from UmbracoApiController)
+    1. Create base API Controller (from UmbracoApiController)
     2. Create base Form Controller (from SurfaceController)
     3. Create base Template controller (from RenderMVCController)
 2. A Base Document Type with core Umbraco properties SHOULD be created:  umbracoNaviHide, umbracoUrlName, SEO fields (name, description, etc)